-Core Standards for Pain Management Services in the UK (CSPMS UK) is a living document and we strive to ensure it remains an up to date and relevant resource.
+The Core Standards for Pain Management Services in the UK is a living document.
+We strive to ensure that it remains an up-to-date and relevant resource.
 As such, we welcome any feedback on the content and structure of this guidance.
 If you do have any feedback, please email contact@fpm.ac.uk.